How to Dual-Boot Ubuntu 20.04 (or 22.04) and Windows 10 with Encryption

 Setup LUKS on our Linux data partition.

 Setup LVM inside our encrypted partition for a data volume and swap space.
-It’s good that our swap space is inside the encrypted partition because of data that could be there when the system suspends.
+It’s good that our swap space is inside the encrypted partition because data could be there when the system suspends.
 Also, for suspend/hibernate to work, you should have at least as much swap space as memory.
 My laptop has 8G memory, so I’ll create 8G swap space.5

 Now, all our partitions are prepared.
 Don’t stop here!
 Continue to the next phase without exiting the Ubuntu live environment.